 - Intercidades: This train is slightly slower than the Alpha-Pendular trains as it makes more stops, but it isn’t really significantly slower.
 Theses trains are older, the bar is a bit more basic, and they’re a little less comfortable.

 - Regional (R) and Interregional (IR): These trains cover much shorter distances and are much more basic again.
+Tickets cannot be purchased in advance or online.

 - Urban (U): These trains are common in larger cities like Lisbon and Porto and, again, are quite simple.
+Tickets cannot be purchased in advance or online.

 Train routes run throughout Portugal and connect all of the major regions by rail.
 Not every town has a train station, but the majority of the large towns and cities do.
 If you can’t find a train to the town that you want to visit, it may be worth looking at taking a bus or renting a car instead.